Q & A About How to Reconcile After a Marital Separation

 Are you wondering if you will be able to reconcile?
 Are you unsure about how to do that?
 What if there has been an affair?
 What if you’ve already tried to reconcile and it went badly?
 How do you decide whether to reconcile or not?

-“I read on the internet that once you separate, your relationship is over”
+“I heard that once you separate, your marriage is over.”
+Is that true?